tatiematie/ror2-synergies/README.md

 ## Roadmap
 ### Version 1: Introduction **(~~Complete~~)**
-Introduces item list, display panel
+Introduces the item list and display panel
-- Clicking an item shows its description in the display panel, descriptions include:
+- Selecting an item shows its description in the display panel, descriptions include:
     - Item info
     - Proc coefficients